 When: The museum's summer hours, in effect now, are Tuesday–Saturday,10 a.m.–5 p.m. and Sunday 1–5 p.m.
 Call 253-858-6722 if you’d like to schedule a group tour.

-Cost: Admission is free throughout 2018 thanks to a grant from the city of Gig Harbor; this grant may be renewed.
+Cost: Admission is free throughout 2019 thanks to an extension of a grant from the city of Gig Harbor.

 Stretch your legs climbing to the top of these stairs.